harness/developer-hub/docs/software-engineering-insights/get-started/overview.md

 sidebar_position: 1
 ---

-Harness Software Engineering Insights (SEI) helps you to increase developer productivity and improve security through data-led insights and workflow automation.
+Harness Software Engineering Insights (SEI) helps you to increase developer productivity and improve developer experience through data-led insights and workflow automation.
 Harness SEI connects various DevOps tools to provide a single view of the software factory, enabling users to discover bottlenecks, assess team productivity, and enhance the overall developer experience.

 ![](./static/overview.png)